You may wish to see an introductory page to this section first.

 The church was built when Ahrweiler and a part of the valley were annexed to the territories of the Archbishop-Elector of Cologne.

 The town was greatly damaged during WWII.
 Today it has the aspect of a postcard medieval town, with pedestrianised lanes and half-timbered houses.
 In 1969 it was administratively joined with Bad Neuenahr, a nearby spa resort.
-Holidaymakers can spend the morning drinking healing water and the evening getting drunk at a wine hall.
+Holidaymakers can spend the morning drinking mineral water and the evening getting drunk at a wine hall.

 The white building sheltering the remains of a Roman villa at the foot of a hill and along an ancient road